Torpedo: Production and spread

+In the 1880s, a British committee, informed by hydrodynamicist Dr. R. E. Froude, conducted comparative tests and determined that a blunt nose, contrary to prior assumptions, did not hinder speed: in fact, the blunt nose provided a speed advantage of approximately one knot compared to the traditional pointed-nose design.
+This discovery allowed for larger explosive payloads and increased air storage for propulsion without compromising speed.

-Whitehead opened a new factory near Portland Harbour, England, in 1890, which continued making torpedoes until the end of World War II.
+Whitehead opened a new factory adjacent to Portland Harbour, England, in 1890, which continued making torpedoes until the end of World War II.
 Because orders from the RN were not as large as expected, torpedoes were mostly exported.
 A series of devices was produced at Rijeka, with diameters from 14 in upward.
 The largest Whitehead torpedo was 18 in in diameter and 19 ft long, made of polished steel or phosphor bronze, with a 200 lb gun-cotton warhead.
 It was propelled by a three-cylinder Brotherhood radial engine, using compressed air at around 1300 psi and driving two contra-rotating propellers, and was designed to self-regulate its course and depth as far as possible.
 By 1881, nearly 1,500 torpedoes had been produced.
-Whitehead also opened a factory at St Tropez in 1890 that exported torpedoes to Brazil, The Netherlands, Turkey, and Greece.
+Whitehead also opened a factory at St Tropez in 1890 that exported torpedoes to Brazil, the Netherlands, Turkey, and Greece.

-Whitehead purchased rights to the gyroscope of Ludwig Obry in 1888 but it was not sufficiently accurate, so in 1890 he purchased a better design to improve control of his designs, which came to be called the "Devil's Device".
+Whitehead purchased rights to the gyroscope of Ludwig Obry in 1888, but it was not sufficiently accurate, so in 1890 he purchased a better design to improve control of his designs, which came to be called the "Devil's Device".
 The firm of L. Schwartzkopff in Germany also produced torpedoes and exported them to Russia, Japan, and Spain.
 In 1885, Britain ordered a batch of 50 as torpedo production at home and Rijeka could not meet demand.

+In 1893, Royal Navy torpedo production was transferred to the Royal Gun Factory.
+The British later established a Torpedo Experimental Establishment at HMS Vernon and a production facility at the Royal Naval Torpedo Factory, Greenock, in 1910.
+These are now closed.